Noisy Timing Behavior is a Feature of Central Compact Object Pulsars: Discussion

 If the surface dipole magnetic field strength $B_s$ is naively estimated as $\propto f^{-3/2} \dot f^{1/2}$, the fitted changes in $\dot f$ imply a decrease of $B_s$ by a few percent within a decade, a much shorter timescale than expected from the ages of the host SNRs.
 The sign of the change is also in conflict with a leading theory for the absence of old CCOs \citep{ho11}, which postulates that their weak external dipole field $B_s$ was caused by prompt burial of a normal $B$ field by supernova fallback debris, while reemergence (increase of $B_s$) by ohmic diffusion should follow on timescales of thousands of years \citep{mus95}, allowing the CCOs to join the population of canonical pulsars in the $P-\dot P$ diagram.

 It should be noted that comparable or larger variations in $\Delta\dot f/\dot f$ have been discovered from several pulsars in recent years, but they are all associated with changes in magnetospheric emission.
-These phenomena include 1) intermittent pulsars in which the radio pulsations turn off for periods of days to years \citep{kra06,cam12,lyn17} while $|\dot f|$ decreases by $\ge 50\%$, 2) quasi-periodic changes in radio pulse profile that are associated with a few percent changes in $\dot f$ \citep{lyn10}, and 3) the radio quiet PSR J2021+4026 that has correlated states of $\gamma$-ray flux and $\dot f$, differing by $\approx20\%$ and $\approx10\%$, respectively \citep{all13,fio24}.
-However, none of these effects are easily applied to CCOs, with their steady, surface thermal X-ray emission and pulse profiles, small spin-down power, and no apparent magnetospheric generation of particles and winds.
-More likely, therefore, the years-long variation of $\dot f$ in CCOs has its origin in internal properties that are in common with other young but more energetic pulsars, such as high temperature, strong intrinsic $B$ field and superfluid behavior; in some combination these properties may cause glitches \citep{ho15} or timing noise.
+These phenomena include (1) intermittent pulsars in which the radio pulsations turn off for periods of days to years \citep{kra06,cam12,lyn17} while $|\dot f|$ decreases by $\ge 50\%$, (2) quasiperiodic changes in radio pulse profile that are associated with a few percent changes in $\dot f$ \citep{lyn10}, and (3) the radio-quiet PSR J2021+4026 that has correlated states of $\gamma$-ray flux and $\dot f$, differing by $\approx20\%$ and $\approx10\%$, respectively \citep{all13,fio24}.
+However, none of these effects can easily be applied to CCOs, with their steady surface thermal X-ray emission and pulse profiles, small spin-down power, and no apparent magnetospheric generation of particles and winds.
+More likely, therefore, the years-long variation of $\dot f$ in CCOs has its origin in internal properties that are in common with other young but more energetic pulsars, such as high temperature, strong intrinsic $B$ field and superfluid behavior; in some combination, these properties may cause glitches \citep{ho15} or timing noise.
+However, with the discovery of weak radio pulsations from \ppks\ \citep{zha25}, especially if they are intermittent, magnetospheric effects may be reconsidered as a driver of variations in $\dot f$.